Q-Agency/Q-Architecture/example/README.md

 ### PaginatedStreamNotifier

-PaginatedStreamNotifier extends SimpleNotifier, uses PaginatedState and provides `PaginatedStreamFailureOr<Entity> getListStreamOrFailure(int page, [Param? parameter])` to be overridden by the notifier subclassing it.
+PaginatedStreamNotifier extends QNotifier, uses PaginatedState and provides `PaginatedStreamFailureOr<Entity> getListStreamOrFailure(int page, [Param? parameter])` to be overridden by the notifier subclassing it.
 This notifier works with streams so `getListStreamOrFailure` method if necessary can return first list